pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 I felt like I could just fly
 But nothing happened every time I tried"
 --James Mercer (Australia)

+"It's good to be soft when they push you down
+...
+It's such a curse to be so hard
+You shatter easily and can't pick up all those shards"
+--Natalie Mering (Weyes Blood), *God Turn Me Into A Flower*

+"You see the reflection
+And you want it more than the truth
+You yearn to be that dream you could never get to
+'Cause the person on the other side has always just been you"
+--Natalie Mering (Weyes Blood), *God Turn Me Into A Flower*

 "Despair is a development of pride so great that it chooses one's certitude rather than admit God is more creative than we are."
 --Thomas Merton, as paraphrased in [First Reformed](https://en.wikipedia.org/wiki/First_Reformed)